liquibase/liquibase-contribute-site/docs/code/api/command-commandscope.md

 ### Command Results

-Commands are able to attach any objects they would like to the response, which can be accessed via the `result.getResult(...)` methods.
+Commands can attach any objects they would like to the response, which can be accessed via the `result.getResult(...)` methods.
 For example, the `snapshot` command may attach the `liquibase.snapshot.DatabaseSnapshot` object it built up as a result.

-Like the argument settings, results can be accessed either by the string name of the result like `result.getResult("snapshot")` or by a pre-defined `CommandResultDefinition` object like `result.getResult(SnapshotCommandStep.SNAPSHOT_RESULT)` to provide type safety.
+Like the argument settings, results can be accessed either by the string name of the result like `result.getResult("snapshot")`, or by a pre-defined `CommandResultDefinition` object like `result.getResult(SnapshotCommandStep.SNAPSHOT_RESULT)` to provide type safety.

 ### Reading Command Metadata